bitwarden/passwordless-docs/src/guide/getting-started.md

 ## Terminology and concepts

 This section will only describe concepts specific to the Passwordless API.
-See [What is Webauthn and Fido?](what-is-webauthn-and-fido) for more terminology.
+See [What is Webauthn and FIDO2?](what-is-webauthn-and-fido2) for more terminology.

 When using the Passwordless API, you will encounter three type of tokens: